-At the Gastech 2017 conference in Tokyo, Japan, DSME, a leading company within commercial ship building and LNG carrier technology, and DNV GL, the world’s leading classification society,
+At the Gastech 2017 conference in Tokyo, Japan, DSME, a leading company within commercial ship building and LNG carrier technology, and DNV GL presented the results of

 “When we look at today’s LNG market we predict that in the years to come we will see the rise of post-Panamax LNG carrier designs which are dimensioned to fit of the new Panama Canal.
 Capacities of over 175,000 m3 are feasible given the new restrictions,” says Johan Petter Tutturen, DNV GL – Maritime Business Director Gas Carriers.